MuluCode/Alterity/README.md

 filtering them through their preferred partner configurations.
-This differentiates each user as 1 in 12 to the 11th power or 1 in 743 billion possible profile configurations, equipping every user with just one more tool in the process toward willfull relational pairing.
+This differentiates each user as 1 in 12 to the 11th power or 1 in 743 billion possible profile configurations, equipping every user with just one more tool in the process toward willful relational pairing.

 ![about](./assets/screenshots/HomeSansUser.png)